Skip to main content

 The specific gravity of ferric chloride usually used is 36 Be, or approximately 4.0lb/gal FeCl3.
 The acid (HCL) content will be within 1.5 to 2% for commercial purposes.

-The alkaline method of wet PCB etching is used to etch the outer layers of a PCB.
-Here, the chemicals utilized are chloride copper (CuCl2, 2H2O) + hydrochloride (HCl) + hydrogen peroxide (H2O2) + water (H2O) composition.
 The alkaline method is a fast process and is a bit expensive as well.
 The parameters for this process must be diligently followed since the solvent can damage the board if it is in contact for a longer period.
-The process must be well controlled.
+The process must be well-controlled.

-During the etching process, the point at which the etching of the unwanted copper is complete is called the breakpoint.
+The point at which the etching of the unwanted copper is complete is called the breakpoint.
 This is usually achieved at the midpoint of the spray chamber.
-For example, considering the spray chamber length is 2 meters, the breakpoint will be achieved when the board reaches the midpoint i.e.1 meter.
+For example, considering the spray chamber length is 2 meters, the breakpoint will be achieved when the board reaches the midpoint, i.e., 1 meter.

-Spinning and spraying technique: In this procedure, the substrate will rotate and the etchant is sprayed parallelly.
+Spinning and spraying technique: In this procedure, the substrate will rotate, and the etchant is sprayed in parallel.
 The spinning of the substrate provides a more even etch surface.
 The effectiveness of the process depends on:

 • Type of chemical etchant